The Old Kingdom: Bestiary

 Mordicants: These are fiery constructs of clay and blood, animated by Free Magic and guided by a Greater Dead spirit able to move between Life and Death at will.
 They are fierce combatants, and seem to have enhanced senses, able to track specific targets over hundreds of miles, resisting direct sunlight to do so.
 The word mordicant comes from a Latin term meaning gnawing.

 Free Magic Elementals: These are free-willed beings wholly composed of Free Magic.
 The most common elementals belong to specific "breeds" (such as Stilken, Magrue, Jerreq, or Hish), while the most powerful are unique, or "of a singular nature".
 Though "many thousands" of Free Magic Elementals escaped the creation of the Charter, most were later imprisoned or enslaved by it.
 Of the remainder, "no truly dangerous creature of Free Magic has woken in a thousand years, save to the sound of Mosrael and Saraneth, or by a direct summons using their secret names".
 Some cannot be destroyed except by a Free Magic sorcerer more powerful than they, or by immersion in running water (though Free Magic creatures of the Third Kindred, or those infused with the essence of the Nine, are exempt from this rule).
 Charter Magic is typically ineffective.

 Charter Sendings: Charter Sendings are servants or sentries constructed entirely of Charter Marks.
 Many may only act within a given function, which can be of indefinite complexity.
 Certain fixtures excepted (such as a surcoat or insignia), Charter Sendings do not possess a concrete physical shape, and derive identity primarily from their function.
 They are capable of emotive response, but show little desire except to fulfill their mandates.

 The Bells

 The bells of necromancy are seven eponymous bells used by necromancers to control the Dead, named after the Seven Bright Shiners who invested themselves in the Charter.
 From smallest to largest they are:

-Ranna, the Sleeper, prompting drowsiness in the auditor;
+Ranna, the Sleeper, prompting drowsiness in the hearer;

-Mosrael, the Waker, transmitting the ringer further into Death but the auditor into Life;
+Mosrael, the Waker, transmitting the ringer further into Death but the hearer into Life;

 Kibeth, the Walker, which can give the Dead freedom of movement or force them to walk according to the ringer's intention;

 Dyrim, the Speaker, used either to revive or annul the hearer's ability to speak;

 Belgaer, the Thinker, used to restore or remove memory;